10 Sites | Since 1995 | Read Worldwide

 Frequency response (8-ohm loading, line-level input)

-In our frequency-response plots above (relative to 1kHz), measured across the speaker outputs at 10W into 8 ohms, the H190v is near flat within the audioband (20Hz to 20kHz, -0.2/-0.1dB).
-The -3dB point is at roughly 120-130kHz, and -2dB at 5Hz.
-The H190v appears to be AC-coupled.
+In our measured frequency response (relative to 1kHz) chart above, the C 700 V2 is nearly flat within the audioband (20Hz to 20kHz).
+At the extremes the C 700 V2 is -0.04dB at 20Hz, and -0.2dB at 20kHz.
+The C 700 V2 cannot be considered a high-bandwidth audio device as the -3dB point is just past 20kHz.
+That’s because incoming analog signals are digitally sampled at 44.1kHz.
 In the graph above and most of the graphs below, only a single trace may be visible.
 This is because the left channel (blue or purple trace) is performing identically to the right channel (red or green trace), and so they perfectly overlap, indicating that the two channels are ideally matched.

 Phase response (8-ohm loading, line-level input)

-The chart above shows the frequency response for the MM phono input.
+The chart above shows the frequency response (relative to 1kHz) for the MM phono input.
 What is shown is the deviation from the RIAA curve, where the input signal sweep is EQ’d with an inverted RIAA curve supplied by Audio Precision (i.e., zero deviation would yield a flat line at 0dB).
-We see a relatively flat (+/-0.5dB) response from 35Hz to 20kHz and a worst-case channel-to-channel deviations of roughly 0.1dB at 100 to 300Hz.
-Below 35Hz, there is steep attenuation (-3dB at ~17Hz), as Hegel appears to have implemented an anti-rumble filter on their phono input.
+We see a very flat response from 50Hz to 1kHz.
+There is a 0.5dB rise at 20Hz, then a steep dip below 20Hz (roughly -3dB at 10Hz).
+There is a slow 0.5dB (at 20kHz) high frequency rise starting at 2kHz, then brickwall filtering just past 20kHz.

 Frequency response vs. input type (8-ohm loading, left channel only)